 Preview Deployments allow you to preview changes to your app in a live deployment without merging those changes to your Git project's production branch.
-Members of your Vercel Team and people you share your previews with can give feedback on these changes via Comments if enabled.
+Members of your team and people you share your previews with can give feedback on these changes with Comments, if enabled.

-- You commit changes to a Git branch with an open Pull Request
+- You commit changes to a connected Git branch that is not the production branch (e.g.

 - You create a deployment using our CLI's

-If you'd rather not generate Preview Deployments, check out our instructions for turning them off.
+If you'd rather not generate Preview Deployments, you can turn them off.

 You can turn off Preview Deployments by using the "Ignore Build Step" option.
 For example, using this command, you can tell Vercel to only build your

 main branch and ignore all other branches.
 If the command returns "0", the build is skipped.
 If, however, a code "1" or greater is returned, a new deployment is built.
 For more information on ignoring the build step, see How do I use the "Ignored Build Step" field on Vercel?.

 You can receive feedback on your Preview Deployments from your team members and people you share the Preview URL with through the Comments feature.

 Comments allow teams and participants outside the team to give direct feedback on Preview Deployments.
 Comments can be added directly over the areas of your site that are relevant to the feedback, and discussion threads can continue within the Preview Deployment itself or in an integrated Slack channel.